WGUNDERWOOD/wgunderwood.github.io/_posts/dirichlet_problem_local_martingales/2020-01-28-dirichlet-problem-local-martingales.markdown

 This method for solving PDEs by constructing a suitable continuous local martingale is by no means restricted to the Dirichlet problem.
-The Feynman-Kac formula provides a more general method for solving second-order PDEs, by employing slightly more complex stochastic processes.
+The Feynman&ndash;Kac formula provides a more general method for solving second-order PDEs, by employing slightly more complex stochastic processes.

 These results hint at some of the deep connections between PDEs and stochastic processes,